Do you have a question for Dr. Vinny? Ask it here...

 These terms vary in the way they’re defined and regulated, but I’ll do my best to sort out the way they’re most typically used.

-Biodynamic is similar to organic farming in that both take place without chemicals, but biodynamic farming incorporates ideas about a vineyard as an ecosystem, and also accounting for things such as astrological influences and lunar cycles.
+Biodynamic is similar to organic farming in that both take place without synthetic chemicals, but biodynamic farming incorporates ideas about a vineyard as an entire ecosystem, and also takes into account things such as astrological influences and lunar cycles.
 A biodynamic wine means that the grapes are farmed biodynamically, and that the winemaker did not make the wine with any common manipulations such as yeast additions or acidity adjustments.
 A wine “made from biodynamic grapes” means that a vintner used biodynamically grown grapes, but followed a less strict list of rules in winemaking.

 Sustainability refers to a range of practices that are not only ecologically sound, but also economically viable and socially responsible.
 (Sustainable farmers may farm largely organically or biodynamically but have flexibility to choose what works best for their individual property; they may also focus on energy and water conservation, use of renewable resources and other issues.)
 Some third-party agencies offer sustainability certifications, and many regional industry associations are working on developing clearer standards.